Mock Orange (band)

 Mock Orange is an American indie rock band from Evansville, Indiana, United States.
 They debuted in 1998 during a growing emo and punk musical climate.
-Though they never reached the commercial success of some of their contemporaries, they are widely respected as a prolific group with a unique sound.

 Overview

-Mock Orange first introduced their sound in 1998 with “Nines & Sixes.”
-The record immediately established Mock Orange on the national scene and received critical acclaim in the press along with a spot on the CMJ Top 60 college radio charts.
+The first album released by Mock Orange was “Nines & Sixes” in 1998.
 In 2000, the band followed up with “The Record Play.”
-Produced by Mark Trombino (Pinback, Jimmy Eat World), the record continued to earn Mock Orange a legion of fans.
+Produced by Mark Trombino (Pinback, Jimmy Eat World).

-Despite this early success, challenges lay ahead for the band.
 In 2002, just after the release of the "First EP", the band's label, Dead Droid Records, was sued by George Lucas for copyright infringement.
-The suit resulted in the collapse of the label, and left Mock Orange searching for a new home.
-The EP, however, was a progression, yielding a sound that infused more diverse rhythms, subtle lyrics and angular guitars.
-The result was natural for a band who cut its teeth on The Flaming Lips’ “Soft Bulletin” and Pavement's “Slanted and Enchanted.”
+The suit resulted in the collapse of the label.

-Poised to explore this new direction, Mock Orange returned to the studio, this time with producer J. Robbins (Dismemberment Plan, The Promise Ring), and delivered Mind is Not Brain.
-The record wowed critics, causing Alternative Press to call it the "closest to a perfect album we've heard in a long time."
-The band also earned loyal new fans as it took to the road with relentless touring over three continents, performing alongside bands like Rogue Wave, Ted Leo, and Minus the Bear.
-Live appearances on MTV2 and songs on shows like CSI Miami, MTV's Real World and ESPN would follow.
+After this, Mock Orange returned to the studio, this time with producer J. Robbins (Dismemberment Plan, The Promise Ring).
+During this time the band performed alongside bands like Rogue Wave, Ted Leo, and Minus the Bear, and had live appearances on MTV2 and songs on shows like CSI Miami, MTV's Real World and ESPN.